 The Human Genome consists of around 3 billion nucleotides of DNA.
 Out of which only 1.5% of those nucleotides get translated into proteins.
 The exome comprises of all the genome’s exons, which are the coding regions of the genes.
-Exons can be termed as “expressed sequences” because these regions get translated while the introns can be termed as “intervening sequences” as they are not expressed or translated into proteins.
+Exons are termed as “expressed sequences” because these regions get translated while the introns can be termed as “intervening sequences” as they are not expressed or translated into proteins.

 Clinical exome sequencing is a comprehensive DNA test where all the clinically relevant genes are screened using Next-generation sequencing (NGS) technology.
 Most of the diseases related to genes are caused by mutations in the exome.
 Coding regions of the DNA are called the exome, which carries out every metabolic function in the human body.